lpestl/HttpServerPlugin/README.md

 ## 3. Set up the config

 The next step is to configure the module config file.
-This can be done using the UI: run the project in Unreal Editor and select `Settings -> Project` Settings in the window that opens on the left, select the section called `Plugin Settings -> REST Api Server` in the right part of the window, fill in the settings.
+This can be done using the UI: run the project in Unreal Editor and select `Settings -> Project` Settings in the window that opens on the left, select the section called `Plugins -> HTTP Server Settings` in the right part of the window, fill in the settings.
 For example:

 ![REST Api Settings](media/04_restapi_settings.png)